olehermanse/website/content/unix/inline_react.md

 $ npm install --save-dev express inline-source inline-source-cli uglify
 ```

-*Tip: The--save flags add the packages to package.json , if you’re using the example project you can install them by running `npm install`.*
+*Tip: The--save flags add the packages to package.json , if you're using the example project you can install them by running `npm install`.*

 ---

 ### A simple HTML skeleton

 Our app will consist of HTML, CSS, and JavaScript files.
 The build system will compile all of these into a single file, `index.html`, using the `inline-source` package.
-Let’s create some empty files:
+Let's create some empty files:
 ```bash
 $ mkdir src
 $ touch src/main.html src/main.css src/main.jsx
 ```

-Let’s add some content to src/main.html:
+Let's add some content to src/main.html:
 ```html
 <!doctype html>
 <html>